cshyam1892/TimeLog/README.md

 ## TimeLog

-### A simple app to store and calculate working hours
+### A simple app to store and caculate working hours